Default Webpage Directory Index .htaccess

 DirectoryIndex filename.ext

 This would cause filename.ext to be treated as your default page.
 You can also append other filenames to it.
-You may want to have each folder without filename.ext to use a different page name as the default page.
-That's no problem too.
+You may want to have each folder without a filename.ext to use a different page name as the default page.
+That's no problem, too.

 DirectoryIndex home.html index.php index.shtml page1.php